S3bastianRom/Andes-Projects/README.md

 # 📂 Backend with Python - Project repositories

-Welcome to my projects repository of the Andes University.
-This repository contains projects regarding the **backend with python** course.on Python, con el que hemos cubierto POO y desarrollo backed..
+Welcome to my project's repository for Andes University.
+This repository contains projects related to the **Backend with Python** course.

 ## 📌 Table of Contents
 Click on any project to navigate: